Carboxymethyl Cellulose Uses: 15 Real Applications in Food, Pharma & Industry

 CMC Uses in Baked Goods

-CMC has significant applications in baked goods as both a texture improver and anti-staling agent.
+CMC has significant applications in baked goods, and it functions both as a texture improver and as an anti-staling agent.

-In gluten-free bread and bakery, CMC is one of the key network-forming agents that partially compensates for the absence of gluten.
-At 0.5%–2.0%, it improves dough cohesiveness, gas retention during proofing, and final product volume — properties that rice flour or corn starch dough cannot achieve without a hydrocolloid network.
+In gluten-free bread and bakery products, CMC acts as one of the key network-forming agents, and it therefore partially compensates for the absence of gluten.
+When used at 0.5%–2.0%, it improves dough cohesiveness, enhances gas retention during proofing, and increases final product volume.
+As a result, it delivers properties that rice flour or corn starch dough alone cannot achieve without a hydrocolloid network.

-In industrial bread production, CMC at 0.1%–0.3% retards staling by binding water and slowing starch retrogradation, extending the soft crumb texture that consumers expect in packaged bread.
+In addition, in industrial bread production, CMC at 0.1%–0.3% helps retard staling by binding water and slowing starch retrogradation, and as a result, it extends the soft crumb texture that consumers expect in packaged bread.

 👉 Looking for food-grade CMC for beverage or dairy stabilization?